 Bishop Desmond Tutu

-Tutu has played an important and constructive role in politics and is generally seen as one of those really rare species in politics, the good guy.
+Tutu has played an important and constructive role in building democracy and is generally seen as one of those really rare species in politics, the good guy.
 'Bad guys' are usually a better source though because you can get downright nasty!

 Caricature of children

-Business Kids is an organisation in Pretoria that promotes training for children who want to enter the business world, through interactive programmes, initiatives, workshops and awareness campaigns.
+Business Kid is an organisation in Gauteng that promotes training for disadvantaged children who want to enter the business world, through interactive programmes, initiatives, workshops and awareness campaigns.
 Commissioned by Lucia Nteke.